makotoworkshop/if-c01comg-clone-smd-full_SCART-VGA15kHz/README.md

-IF-C01COMG Clone board SMD Full size
+IF-C01COMG Clone board SMD Full size_SCART-VGA15kHz

 This is a full sized version of the IF-C01COMG board for JVC pro monitors (TM-Hxx50CG) and some others...